 I was born in Washington DC and grew up in Los Angeles.
-Since then, I've lived in Iowa, Nicaragua, New Haven, and Brooklyn.
-I've worked as a baker, an office temp, an innkeeper, a tutor, and a medical actor.
+Since then, I've lived in Iowa, Nicaragua, New Haven, and (currently) Brooklyn.
+I've worked as a baker, an office temp, an innkeeper, a tutor, a juice barista, a GAP clerk, and a medical actor.
 Every one of these was a world; they're still in me.
-These days I teach at the Columbia University MFA program, where I direct the nonfiction concentration and lead the Marian House Project.
+These days I teach at the Columbia University MFA program, where I’ve been working with our incredible students for more than a decade.

 Literary Representation